Around 111,900 people in Kent and Medway are living with diabetes.*

 Please note that Type 1 diabetes courses, which are held face to face, are not available due to lockdown restrictions.
 Once restrictions are lifted the website will be updated.

-NHS Kent and Medway Clinical Commissioning Group has three Diabetes Project Support Officers whose roles involve assisting primary care in referring patients to the NHS Diabetes Prevention Programme and the NHS Low Calorie Diet Programme.
+NHS Kent and Medway has three project support officers whose roles involve assisting primary care in referring patients to the NHS Diabetes Prevention Programme and the NHS Low Calorie Diet Programme.

 myDiabetes is an online platform which provides access to educational support for those with diabetes.
 The service, is provided by my mhealth.